illinoistechrobotics/roombas/roombashield_testi2c/README.txt

 Basic usage
 ===================

+This is written for the Arduino Mega 2560.
 See the .ino file.
 Most of the shield functions are in "roombashield.h", with byte-by-byte serial functions in "basicserial.h".
 After calling a setup function, the main loop looks for a character coming